remla25-team21/app/README.md

 # REMLA25 Team 21 – Frontend Application

-This repository contains the backend service and frontend ui of the REMLA25 project developed by Team 21.
-The backend is built using Python and Flask, the frontend is developed using HTML, CSS and JavaScript and they are containerized using Docker for easy setup and deployment.
+This repository contains the backend service and frontend UI of the REMLA25 project developed by Team 21.
+The backend is built using Python and Flask, the frontend is developed using HTML, CSS, and JavaScript, and they are containerized using Docker for easy setup and deployment.

 ## ✅ Prerequisites